Custom domains for APIs and webhooks

 Certificates

-Automate renewal where DNS and issuance policies allow.
+Automate certificate renewal wherever your DNS setup and issuance policies allow it.

 Multi-tenant